monstercameron/Zerver/docs/architecture.md

 - **Structured Logging (`slog`)** - `src/zerver/observability/slog.zig` wraps log levels and attribute helpers.
 Logging is used throughout the runtime to provide context-rich diagnostics.
 - **Tracer** - `Tracer` records step/effect start/end events with timestamps and durations.
 After the pipeline completes, `Tracer.toJson` produces a timeline embedded in HTTP responses.
 TODOs in the code call out missing attribute printing and planned OTLP/trace replay integrations.
 - **Trace TODOs** - `docs/TODO.md` now includes tasks to define span naming conventions, enrich attributes, wire OTLP exporters, expose configuration toggles, and document collector setup.
 These feed into the architecture roadmap for comprehensive observability.

 ---

+## Example Data Path and Tests

+`examples/todo_crud.zig` wires the framework together with simulated database effects—it provides its own `effectHandler` that returns canned JSON for reads and a success marker for writes.
+This keeps the spotlight on orchestration, tracing, and middleware composition.
+Real deployments should swap in effect handlers that call actual databases or services (for example, a Postgres client that respects retries and idempotency keys).
+The `src/zerver/core/reqtest.zig` harness supports running pipelines in memory so these handlers can be validated with deterministic inputs.
+Expanding the examples to cover real persistence, authentication, configuration, and deployment stories is a key next step on the roadmap.

+---